mcdermatt/VICET/README.md

 ![](https://github.com/mcdermatt/VICET/blob/main/wideFig1.jpg)

 VICET is capable of jointly estimating both the rigid transform and the motion distortion compensation required to fit a distorted scan to a reference point cloud.
+The "Rigid Transform" states represent the difference in pose between the origin of the first point cloud and the keyframe scan and the origin of the new scan.
+The "Motion Correction" states estimated by VICET represent inferred motion of the sensor during the recording of the second scan.

 <p float="left">
   <img src="/transOnlyBox.gif" width="400" />